 Vertically, the shallowest water-bearing sediments are not considered a principal aquifer because they are thin, laterally discontinuous, and a minor source of water.
 Groundwater in these shallow sediments is hydraulically connected to the Salinas River but poorly connected to the underlying productive principal aquifers: the 180-Foot, 400-Foot, and Deep Aquifers.
 The base of the shallow sediments is the Salinas Valley Aquitard, which overlies and confines the 180-Foot Aquifer.
 The 180-Foot Aquifer consists of interconnected sand and gravel beds that are 50 to 150 feet thick.
 Below the 180-Foot Aquifer, the 180/400-Foot Aquitard confines the 400-Foot Aquifer.
 The 400-Foot Aquifer is a relatively permeable horizon that is approximately 200 feet thick near Salinas; but in other areas the aquifer is split into multiple permeable zones by clay layers (DWR, 1973).
-Below the 400-Foot Aquifer, the 400-Foot/Deep Aquitard confines the Deep Aquifers, also referred to as the 900-Foot and 1500-Foot Aquifers.
+Below the 400-Foot Aquifer, the 400-Foot Aquifers.
 There are limited data available for the Deep Aquifers.